Rihanna’s Spotted Making Out With Sexy New Man In Spain — Vacation Pics

 Rihanna‘s got some “Wild Thoughts”!
 And, we may have just discovered the inspiration for her new hit song.
 The singer was spotted making out with an unidentified, dark-haired man in Spain on June 27!
 The pair were all smiles during their PDA session, in a private pool.
 SEE THE PHOTOS HERE.

 The Fenti designer and her mystery man couldn’t keep their hands off each other in the sexy snaps.
-The two appeared to be on vacation, and that could have been the reason she was a no-show at the BET Awards on June 25.
+Rihanna and her new man appeared to be on vacation.
+So, if that was the case, then she opted out of the BET Awards [June 25] for a much better, R-rated time!

 HollywoodLifers, do you think Rihanna has finally moved on from Drake?